Italian ironclad Re di Portogallo: Battle of Lissa

 Shortly before the action began, Persano decided to leave his flagship and transfer to Affondatore, though none of his subordinates on the other ships were aware of the change.
 They were thus left to fight as individuals without direction.
 More dangerously, by stopping Re d'Italia, he allowed a significant gap to open up between Vacca's three ships and the rest of the fleet.
 Tegetthoff took his fleet through the gap between Vacca's and Persano's ships, in an attempt to split the Italian line and initiate a melee.
 He failed to ram any Italian vessels on the first pass, so he turned back toward Persano's ships, and took Re d'Italia, San Martino, and Palestro under heavy fire.
 The Austrians quickly inflicted serious damage on Re d'Italia and Palestro, eventually sinking both ships.
 After Palestro withdrew, the Austrian ironclads turned their attention to the 3rd Division, including Re di Portogallo.

 Re di Portogallo initially attacked the unarmored ships and before the ship of the line rammed Re di Portogallo in an attempt to save them.
 Kaiser struck only a glancing blow, however, and inflicted little damage.
 Re di Portogallo fired her light guns into the ship in response, starting a fire, and killing or wounding a number of Austrian gunners before Kaiser could break free.
 By this time, Re d'Italia had been rammed and sunk, and Palestro had been set on fire, soon to be destroyed by a magazine explosion.
 Persano broke off the engagement, and though his ships still outnumbered the Austrians, Persano refused to counter-attack with his badly demoralized forces.
 In addition, the fleet was low on coal and ammunition.
 The Italian fleet began to withdraw, followed by the Austrians; as night began to fall, the opposing fleets disengaged completely, heading for Ancona and Pola, respectively.
 Re di Portogallo emerged from the battle relatively unscathed, though many of her iron plates had been loosened in the collision with Kaiser.

 Later career

 After the battle, Vacca replaced Persano; he was ordered to attack the main Austrian naval base at Pola, but the war ended before the operation could be carried out.
 The damage to Re di Portogallo was repaired after the battle, but the ship was rapidly made obsolete by the development of casemate ships and shortly thereafter turret ships.
 As a result, her postwar career was very limited.
-In 1870, the ship's armament was modified; twenty of her 164 mm guns were removed and two 10 in guns were added.
+In 1870, Re di Portogallo was reduced to harbor duties owing to poor condition.
+The same year, the ship's armament was modified; twenty of her 164 mm guns were removed and two 10 in guns were added.
 The following year, she was converted into a gunnery training ship, and was again re-equipped, now with twenty 8 in guns, two 4.7 in guns, and eight 80 mm guns.